Bulk Universality for Complex non-Hermitian Matrices with Independent and Identically Distributed Entries: Expectation of Characteristic Polynomials

-Returning to \eqref{eq:fischer1}, instead of bounding each determinant by the product of determinants of the diagonal blocks, we take a product of $k-2$ diagonal blocks and a $2\times 2$ block, i.e. we use
+Now we want to show that the integral over $\Omega_{1}\setminus\Omega_{2}$ is small and so we consider $X\in\Omega_{1}$.
+Returning to \eqref{eq:fischer1}, instead of bounding each determinant by the product of determinants of the diagonal blocks, we take a product of $k-2$ diagonal blocks and a $2\times 2$ block, i.e. we use the following special case of Fischer's inequality for a non-negative block matrix $B$: